 The one-year program requires full-time attendance and 24 hours of course credits.

-* During the Foreign Graduate Seminar, students working toward the specialized LL.M. degree in Intellectual Property Law must write an Honors level research paper on an intellectual property law topic approved by Professors Craig Nard and Jack Turner; the grade of Honors is equivalent to a B+ or better.
+During the Foreign Graduate Seminar, students working toward the specialized LL.M. degree in Intellectual Property Law must receive a grade of H on the research paper, required in the spring semester, on an intellectual property law topic approved by Professor Turner.
+The grade of H is equivalent to a B+ or better.

 In addition to the required classes above, students pursing the LL.M. in Intellectual Property Law must complete 8 or 9 credit hours from the list of elective courses below.